 Students in high school taking concurrent enrollment courses: The ACT or SAT will be required once the student has graduated, if they have less than 15 credits or are under 21.
 If the student has completed 15 or more credits, the AccuPlacer will be required prior to registering if he/she has not completed his/her Math and English requirements.

 C8G Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

-х ACT
+x ACT

-SAT Subject Test
+SAT Subject Tests

 х AP

 х CLEP

 х Institutional Exam

-State Exam (spec
+State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile